I should invest and buy Starbucks shares. Or apply for a barista position. Either way, it’s time to get something out of my coffee shop addiction.

 That year, for Christmas, a friend of mine offered me a five-dollar reloadable Starbucks gift card.
 I became one of them—one of these people who order complicated customized drinks and walk around with a giant branded cup in hand.

 After Mark was born, I developed a taste for practicality and caffeine and learned to enjoy black coffee instead of frappucinos or hot chocolate.
-Not that I had a choice: newborn Mark was screaming on top of his lungs as soon as I’d stop walking, and waiting for my drink at the counter was a stressful experience.
-So I started to order whatever you could get on the spot—black coffee it was.
+Not that I had a choice: newborn Mark was screaming at the top of his lungs as soon as I’d stopped walking, and waiting for my drink at the counter was a stressful experience.
+So I started to order whatever I could get on the spot—black coffee it was.

 However, “grabbing a coffee” with Mark meant just that—running inside, ordering, paying (with the app, because it’s faster) and leaving.